Patching LLM Like Software: A Lightweight Method for Improving Safety Policy in Large Language Models: Related Works

-Parameter-efficient adaptation techniques provide an important middle ground.
-Adapter-based techniques such as LoRA and QLoRA uses low-rank residual updates inside transformer layers to change internal representations while substantially reducing training cost compared to full fine-tuning \citep{hu2021lora, dettmers2023qlora}.
+To enable lightweight, easily deployable updates, parameter-efficient adaptation techniques provide an important middle ground.
+Adapter-based techniques such as LoRA and QLoRA use low-rank residual updates inside transformer layers to change internal representations while substantially reducing training cost compared to full fine-tuning \citep{hu2021lora, dettmers2023qlora}.
 Prefix-tuning introduces trainable key–value prefixes at every transformer layer, directly augmenting attention computations \citep{li2021prefix}.
 By contrast, prompt tuning places learnable vectors only at the input embedding layer.
-These continuous prompts do not modify internal layer activations or attention mechanisms and thus remain architecture-agnostic \citep{lester2021}.
+These continuous prompts do not modify internal layer activations or attention mechanisms and thus remain architecture-agnostic\citep{lester2021power}.
 This distinction has direct operational consequences: adapter and prefix methods can deliver larger absolute performance gains because they modify internal representations, but they are tightly coupled to transformer internals and usually require layer-wise insertion or model-specific wiring, complicating portability and distribution.
-Policy patching remains external to model weights and architecture, which makes them inherently more modular and easy to ship as a “patch” that a user can prepend without modifying model binaries.
+Policy patching remains external to model weights and architecture, making it inherently more modular and easy to ship as a “patch” that a user can prepend without modifying model binaries.
+We provide a detailed comparison with these approaches in Appendix~\ref{sec:comp_steering}.

-Finally, targeted safety interventions such as RealToxicityPrompts detoxification \citep{gehman2020realtoxicityprompts} and gender-debiasing methods \citep{dong2024disclosure} show that narrow alignment tasks can be highly effective.
+Finally, targeted safety interventions such as RealToxicityPrompts detoxification \citep{gehman2020} and gender-debiasing methods \citep{dong2024} show that narrow alignment tasks can be highly effective.
 Yet, these solutions are often tied to specific datasets or trained variants, raising challenges of scalability and portability.
 Our work extends this line by demonstrating that small, learnable prefixes can serve as modular, reusable, and distribution-friendly safety patches, bridging the gap between heavyweight fine-tuning and ephemeral prompt-based steering.